 Chicco Viaro is available in two color versions: Graphite and Regatta.
 Chicco Viaro Travel System offers much more color options.
 You can purchase it in 7 colors: Coastal, Verdant, Dune, Nordic, Apex, Teak, Cranberry.

 Not every color version is always available on the market so before you decide to purchase Chicco Viaro, make sure to check current colors availability and compare their prices.
 Here is the Chicco Viaro Stroller, and here you can see the Chicco Viaro Travel System.

-Both this travel system comes with KeyFit 30 infant car seat, but the stroller differ in many ways.
+Both these travel systems comes with KeyFit 30 infant car seat, but the strollers differ in many ways.
 Here is my quick comparison of Chicco Viaro and Chicco Bravo strollers.

 |Suspension||Front wheel suspension||All-wheel suspension|